 Businesses that don’t onboard new hires effectively run the risk of disengaging them, which could result in that employee feeling that this experience, does not match the experience promised at interview.
 Putting doubt in a new hires mind this early on could easily result in a lost employee.

 As Employees are 69% more likely to stay at a business for longer after experiencing a great onboarding process, it is important to maintain effective communication with a new hire from the point of application received, through to job offer and beyond.
-With an effective onboarding and induction process, your business can align new hires with company expectations and company culture and introduce them to the team, showing them what to expect from their new role.
+With an effective employee onboarding and induction process, your business can align new hires with company expectations and company culture and introduce them to the team, showing them what to expect from their new role.

 By training, socialising and introducing new hires to your company culture, your new employee will feel a sense of belonging to your company.
 As a result, they will be looking forward to starting and making an impact straight away.